scater 1.6.3

 The class only requires some “assay data” (i.e. expression values of some sort) as input.
 Most commonly, these will be “counts” (e.g. molecule or read counts) and/or log2-scale transformed counts.

-Cell metadata can be supplied as a DataFrame
+Cell metadata can be supplied as a DataFrame object, where rows are cells, and

 columns are cell attributes (such as cell type, culture condition, day captured,

-object, where rows are features (e.g. genes), and columns are feature attributes, such as Ensembl ID,
+etc.).
+Feature metadata can be supplied as a DataFrame object, where rows are features (e.g. genes), and columns are feature attributes, such as Ensembl ID,

 biotype, gc content, etc.

-We can create a minimal SingleCellExperiment
+We can create a minimal SingleCellExperiment object as follows:

 data("sc_example_counts")